Other Magic

 Пишите мне

-“Knowledge and Conversation”: activation of the higher matrices
+“Knowledge and Conversation”: the activation of higher matrices

-Throughout the history of Magic, many methods have been developed for seeing one’s nature — a seeing which is itself a prerequisite of its effective realization.
-Among the best-known of these methods are the ritual of the Second Book of Abramelin, the “Ritual of the Unborn” of the Golden Dawn, and, of course, Liber Samekh with its “Knowledge and Conversation.”
-And whereas in the “Second Book of Abramelin” the contact with the ‘Suprapersonality’ is only the first part of a longer operation to master various creative (and destructive) forces, for the Orders of the modern era, this contact has become an independent task, often perceived as a necessary condition for a Magus’s development.
+Over the course of Magic’s historical development, many approaches have been devised for the vision of one’s nature — the very condition for its effective realization.
+Among the best-known methodologies are the Ritual of the Second Book of Abramelin, the Golden Dawn’s “Ritual of the Bornless,” and, of course, “Liber Samekh,” with its “Knowledge and Conversation.”
+If, in the “Book of Abramelin,” contact with the ‘Suprapersonality’ is only the first part of a longer operation of mastering various creative (and destructive) Powers, then in many modern Orders this contact has become an autonomous goal — often regarded as a necessary condition for the Magus’s development.

-Although it is clear that without a clear and conscious connection of the conscious mind with its logos (which, as we have repeated, is represented by the aforementioned Rituals in the form of the “Holy Guardian Angel”), the construction of one’s Way, vird, has far less chance of success, the attainment of this connection itself can occur by entirely different routes, and those routes do not necessarily include an “exteriorization” of the logos of that mind and its perception as an “external” structure.
+It is evident that, without a clear and aware connection between the manifested mind and its logos (which, as we have said more than once, is objectified in all the above Rituals as the “Holy Guardian Angel”), the construction of one’s Way — one’s Wyrd— has far fewer chances of success and efficacy.
+Yet the attainment of this connection may proceed by entirely different paths, and these paths by no means must include the “exteriorization” of the mind’s logos and its perception as an “external” structure.

-14 responses to “Knowledge and Conversation”: activation of the higher matrices
+“Knowledge and Conversation”: the activation of higher matrices

 1. How exactly can silent knowledge obtained through mystical practices be translated from the realm of potentialities into the realm of actual possibilities?